Why animal research?

 Mice present many advantages.
 They are mammals with a similar genetic makeup to humans (97.5 percent of their DNA is identical to that of humans).
 It is therefore possible to reproduce in mice the exact genetic changes that lead to the emergence of a disease in human patients.
 It also means that basic cellular processes – such as those that occur in the brain during a stroke or in the development of cancer – are comparable between mice and humans and make the mouse the most predictive animal model for many studies into human disease.

-Animal research is one of the key pillars of and applied biomedical research.
-Milestones in medical progress such as vaccinations against polio, antibiotics to fight bacterial infections, the treatment of diabetes with insulin, or surgical techniques for organ transplants are all .
+Animal research is one of the key pillars of basic biological research and applied biomedical research.
+Milestones in medical progress such as vaccinations against polio, antibiotics to fight bacterial infections, the treatment of diabetes with insulin, or surgical techniques for organ transplants are all based on the results of animal research.

 Our current knowledge of human disease as well as the many therapies that have been developed are largely based on the results of studies using animal models.
 The cellular processes that occur, for example, in the brain during a stroke or in the development of cancer are comparable between mice and humans.
 As a result, many diseases are able to be treated far more effectively today than they were 30 years ago.
 This is true, for example, of breast cancer, leukemia, and even HIV/AIDS.
 However, we are still waiting for breakthroughs in other types of cancer and in neurodegenerative diseases such as Alzheimer’s.